kantoniak/2021z-irio/README.md

     ```
     gcloud deployment-manager deployments update prod --config infra/deploy-prod-updated.yaml
     ```
-    It may also fail due to the insufficient permissions of a service account used by Deployment Manager to create App Engine application.
+    It may also fail due to the insufficient permissions of a service account used by Deployment Manager to create App Engine application or to assign IAM roles (see `infra/cloud-function.jinja`).
 In this case, you should add Owner permissions to `[PROJECT_NUMBER]@cloudservices.gserviceaccount.com` service account:
     ```
     gcloud projects add-iam-policy-binding [PROJECT_ID] \
         --member=serviceAccount:[PROJECT_NUMBER]@cloudservices.gserviceaccount.com --role=roles/owner